-IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title IAMF Title . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
-IAMF Text measures.
+IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title measures.
 Crews will be informed during the WEAP training that, except when necessary as determined in consultation with the Project Biologist, travel within the project footprint is restricted to established roadbeds, which include all pre-existing and project-constructed unimproved and improved roads.
 A fact sheet conveying this information will be prepared by the Project Biologist for distribution to the construction crews and to others who enter the project footprint.
-Fact sheet information will be duplicated in a wallet-sized format and will be provided in other languages as necessary to accommodate non- English speaking workers.
+Fact sheet information will be duplicated in a wallet-sized format and will be provided in other languages as necessary to accommodate non-English speaking workers.
 All construction staff will attend the WEAP training prior to beginning work on-site, and will attend the WEAP training on an annual basis thereafter.
-Upon completion of the WEAP training, each member of the construction crew will sign a form stating that they attended the training, understood the information presented, and agreed to comply with the requirements set out in the WEAP training free project Biologist will submit the signed WEAP training free project Biologist will construction personnel.
+Upon completion of the WEAP training, each member of the construction crew will sign a form stating that they attended the training, understood the information presented, and agreed to comply with the requirements set out in the WEAP training.
+The Project Biologist will submit the signed WEAP training forms to the Authority on a monthly basis.
+On an annual basis, the Authority will certify that WEAP training had been provided to all construction personnel.
 On a monthly basis, the Project Biologist will provide updates relevant to the training to construction personnel during the daily safety ("tailgate") meeting.
-Reporting Schedule Reporting Party Image: Construction of the second Impact # and Impact TitleImpact BIO#8:Indirect Impacts on Special-StatusWildlife-AmphibiansImpact BIO#9:Direct Impacts on Special-StatusWildlife-ReptilesImpact BIO#10:Indirect Impacts on Special-StatusWildlife-ReptilesImpact BIO#11:Direct Impacts on Special-StatusWildlife-BirdsImpact BIO#12:Indirect Impacts on Special-StatusWildlife-BirdsImpact BIO#13:Direct Impacts on Special-StatusWildlife-MammalsImpact BIO#14:Indirect Impacts on Special-StatusWildlife-MammalsImpact BIO#15:Direct Impacts on Special-Status PlantCommunitiesImpact BIO#16:Indirect Impacts on Special-Status PlantCommunitiesImpact BIO#17:Direct Impacts on Special-Status PlantCommunitiesImpact BIO#17:Direct Impacts on Jurisdictional AquaticResourcesImpact BIO#18:Indirect Impacts on Jurisdictional Aquatic
+Impact BIO#8: Indirect Impacts on Special-Status Wildlife-Amphibians Impact BIO#9: Direct Impacts on Special-Status Wildlife-Reptiles Impact BIO#10: Indirect Impacts on Special-Status Wildlife-Reptiles Impact BIO#11: Direct Impacts on Special-Status Wildlife-Birds Impact BIO#12: Indirect Impacts on Special-Status Wildlife-Birds Impact BIO#13: Direct Impacts on Special-Status Wildlife-Mammals Impact BIO#14: Indirect Impacts on Special-Status Wildlife-Mammals Impact BIO#15: Direct Impacts on Special-Status Plant Communities Impact BIO#16: Indirect Impacts on Special-Status Plant Communities Impact BIO#17: Direct Impacts on Jurisdictional Aquatic Resources Impact BIO#18: Indirect Impacts on Jurisdictional Aquatic Resources